shahinam2/docker-easy-install-on-ubuntu/README.md

 As you already know there is a convenience script for development environment but there is no convenience script for production.
 So as repeating the docker install from repo can be tideous I have created a script which installs docker from official repository.

+### What will be installed:
+- Docker Engine (with docker swarm included)
+- Docker Cli
+- Docker Compose

 ### **How to use this script:**
-#### First make sure you are using one of the following versions of ubuntu and its a clean install:
+First make sure you are using one of the following versions of ubuntu and its a clean install:
 - Ubuntu Impish 21.10
 - Ubuntu Hirsute 21.04
 - Ubuntu Focal 20.04 (LTS)
 - Ubuntu Bionic 18.04 (LTS)

-#### Copy and paste the following script which will:
+### Copy and paste the following script which will:
 1. Clone this repo
 2. Make the script executable
 3. Run